 Interval Training Has It’s Perks

-And in case you’re wondering here they are:
+And in case you’re wondering here they are:- less time consuming

 - more optimal effects on growth hormone to build lean after 50 (we tend to produce less especially if we sleep poorly)